esmo/lighting-color-temperature/README.md

 ## Acknowledgments

 - Blender Foundation for the amazing open-source tool.
-- Everyone who contributes to improving this addon.

 For any issues, please [create an issue](https://github.com/YourUsername/BlenderLightTemperatureAddon/issues) on GitHub or contact the maintainers.